keithalewis/papers/ct.md

 The scare quotes indicate this is not necessarily a set but standard terminology is _homset_.

-Math is all about following your nose and thinking rigorously, but it gets difficult very quickly.
-Most people come to the conclusion it is much ado about nothing.
-It is definitely much ado, but it is your call whether it is something.

 ## Composition

 If `f: A -> B` and `g: B -> C` then there exists an arrow